cedeber/concise-rust-book/src/ch01-01-variables-data-types.md

 #### The Tuple Type

 This is a fixed length collections of values of different types.
-We can access a tuple element directly bu using a `.` followed by the index of the value we want to access.
+We can access a tuple element directly by using a `.` followed by the index of the value we want to access.
 The first index in a tuple is `0`.

 ```rust
 let tupl = ('x', 32); // => (char, i32)